 - 1. The course of study for the degree of Bachelor of Laws is four years.
-A student admitted to the law school is expected to pursue a complete course of study for four consecutive years.
+A student admitted to the Law School is expected to pursue a complete course of study for four consecutive years.
 Unless prior approval is obtained from the Dean, no student may - (a) carry less than nine or more than ten units in any regular semester, or more than five units in any summer session; - (b) take any course in the Law School, other than the prescribed program for his class and year; - (c) take any course in any other school; - (d) receive credit for any course taken at any other school after admission to the Law School. - 2.
-Requirements for the degree are completion of 84 units of study in accordance with the prescribed curriculum with an average grade of C plus or better, and completion of a course in American History or evidence of satisfactory completion of such a course prior to entering Law School.
+Requirements for the degree are completion of 84 units of study in accordance with the prescribed curriculum with an average grade of 70 or better, and completion of a course in American History or evidence of satisfactory completion of such a course prior to entering Law School.
 This last requirement must be satisfied before admission to the fourth year of the Law School. - 3.
-Classes meet three evenings a week, usually Mondays, Wednesdays and Fridays, from 6:50 to 9:20 p.m.
+Classes meet three evenings a week, usually Mondays, Wednesdays and Fridays, from 6:50 to 9:30 p.m.
 Occasionally, a fourth night is required for a short time during a semester.

-The school year consists of two semesters of 18 weeks each and a summer session of nine weeks.
-The summer session is a required part of the school year during the first three years of instruction.
-Class sessions falling on school holiday are made up during the semester.
+The school year consists of two semesters of 17 weeks each and two summer sessions of six weeks each.
+In order to satisfy the requirements for graduation a student must take at least 12 units of study during the summer sessions.
+Class sessions falling on school holidays are made up during the semester.
 Consult the college calendar, page 2, for session dates.